xamarin/Monkey.BluetoothLE/Project Walkthroughs/BLE Remote Controlled Robot/readme.md

 These guides will walk you through building a two wheeled robot that you can remotely control over BLE from a Xamarin app that runs on iOS and Android using the same code base.

-These guides assume that you have your [Build Environment and Hardware Configured](../Getting%20Started/ConfiguringBuildEnv.md), and that you're able to succesffuly [Deploy an App to your Netduino 2 or 2 Plus](../Getting%20Started/FirstMicroApp.md).
+These guides assume that you have your [Build Environment and Hardware Configured](../Getting%20Started/ConfiguringBuildEnv.md), and that you're able to successfuly [Deploy an App to your Netduino 2 or 2 Plus](../Getting%20Started/FirstMicroApp.md).

 ![robot](Robot.jpg)